donald-w/sample-java9-modules-maven/README.md

 Demonstrates a few things:
 * How to invoke test module internals using JUnit
 * How to use `ServiceLoader` to discover services provided by modules
+* How to use jlink to build a custom runtime using maven (See jigsaw-jlink project)

 ## Build / Run